 Greek organizations can use surveys to vote on chapter leadership positions, rushees and pledges, party themes, philanthropic endeavors, and more.

 Online surveys improve vote collection, improve anonymity, eliminate count errors, reduce costs, and prevent fraud.

-Printing and distributing ballots any time a vote is needed can be expensive whereas online voting is free or costs very little.
+Printing and distributing ballots can be expensive whereas online voting is free or costs very little.

 You can hold an online Greek election using an online voting platform such as SurveyLegend.